Home Holiday Decoration 101

 Stockings are a beloved holiday tradition, but in small spaces, hanging them from a fireplace mantle isn't always an option.
 Instead, hang your stockings from a wall‑mounted rack, a shelf, or even a coat hook.
 You can arrange them in a vertical line, creating a fun and unique design that works in any room.

-• Tip: Use a decorative ladder to hang multiple stockings vertically, adding a chic rustic vibe to your space.
+• Tip : Use a decorative ladder to hang multiple stockings vertically, adding a chic rustic vibe to your space.

 6. Tall Holiday Art and Prints

-• Tip: A vertical gallery wall filled with holiday-themed artwork, family photos, or postcards can be a fun and personal way to decorate.
+• Tip : A vertical gallery wall filled with holiday‑themed artwork, family photos, or postcards can be a fun and personal way to decorate.

 7. Vertical Hanging Planters

-For a unique spin on traditional holiday greenery, try incorporating hanging planters with seasonal plants like poinsettias, ivy, or small Christmas trees.
+For a unique spin on traditional holiday greenery, try incorporating vertical hanging planters with seasonal plants like poinsettias, ivy, or small Christmas trees.
 These vertical garden arrangements save floor space while adding a natural, festive touch to your home.
 Place them near windows, along walls, or suspended from the ceiling.

-• Tip: Use colorful planters or decorative pots to tie into your holiday color scheme.
+• Tip : Use colorful planters or decorative pots to tie into your holiday color scheme.

 8. Tinsel and Lights on Vertical Surfaces

 Tinsel and lights aren't just for the tree -- they can be used on any vertical surface to create a twinkling, holiday atmosphere.
-Decorate your walls with a pattern of lights or string tinsel along the edges of windows, doorways, or shelves.
+Decorate your walls with a pattern of holiday lights or string tinsel along the edges of windows, doorways, or shelves.
 This adds shimmer and sparkle without taking up space.

-• Tip: Use command hooks to easily hang lights and tinsel along walls without damaging surfaces.
+• Tip : Use command hooks to easily hang lights and tinsel along walls without damaging surfaces.

 9. Vertical Mirror or Shelf Displays

 Mirrors and shelves are not only practical but can also serve as a beautiful canvas for your holiday decorations.
-Hang a large mirror vertically in your entryway or living room and decorate the frame with garlands, ornaments, or ribbons.
+Hang a large vertical mirror in your entryway or living room and decorate the frame with garlands, ornaments, or ribbons.
 Alternatively, use vertical shelves to display your favorite holiday decor, candles, or small gifts.

-• Tip: If you don't have a large mirror, create a focal point by hanging a few smaller mirrors in a vertical arrangement.
+• Tip : If you don't have a large mirror, create a focal point by hanging a few smaller mirrors in a vertical arrangement.

 10. DIY Vertical Advent Calendar